Angad5105/react.js/README.md

 <p>We are working on project name Medler which is basically a pharmacy management system of sales and stocks which will be used by various pharmasicst.
 In this project I am resposible for the front-end part using HTML, CSS, Bootstrap, Jquery and managing the database at the back-end using php and Mysql.</p>

 <h2>Retrospective</h2>
-<p>As of now I ahve started my work on the login and signup front-end properties as when user login it make sure everything is right as well as in signup that email is already used or not.
+<p>As of now I have started my work on the login and signup front-end properties as when user login it make sure everything is right as well as in signup that email is already used or not.
 On the other hand I am also learning react by watching tutorial on Lynda.com and Youtube.</p>

   <img width="230" alt="screen shot 2018-12-01 at 1 26 49 am" src="https://user-images.githubusercontent.com/24455909/49326523-399e0180-f508-11e8-8b1c-8e0a32e4ca26.png">